Literature

 Our secret, a mystery

-We have our secret, which we first keep secret from ourselves.
-Marcel Jouhandeau, in Elements for an Ethic.
-Grasset Editions.
+We each have our own secret, which we initially keep to ourselves.
+Marcel Jouhandeau, in Elements for an Ethics.
+Grasset Publishers.
 Continue reading

 -